cutechess/cutechess/README.md

 Compiling
 ---------

-Cute Chess requires Qt 5.3 or greater and `qmake`.
+Cute Chess requires Qt 5.3 or greater, a compiler with C++11 support and `qmake`.

 In the simplest case you only have to issue: